 - Galaxy Rangers: Robert Mandell and crew explored three of the Rangers' pasts with "Ariel" and duologies "Phoenix / New Frontier" and "Supertroopers / Galaxy Stranger."
 The show was canned before exploring Doc's backstory, leaving only a few hints that, given Doc's fast-talk ability, may or may not be the whole truth...

-- The titular character of Jimmy Two Shoes.
-There have been several references to the fact that he's an outsider, but exactly what he's doing in Miseryville has not been revealed.
+- The titular character of Jimmy Two-Shoes.
+There have been several references to the fact that he's an outsider, but exactly what he's doing in Miseryville, and how he ended up there, has not been revealed.

 - The main antagonist in the animated series "Belphegor".
 There are a few hints throughout the episodes that he may have lost someone dear to him and that, at first, he wasn't a Diabolical Mastermind with a secret identity.
 One episode implies Belphegor may have been a high rank military official and still remain one as a cover and to have access to secret weapons and technology.
 But who he is, how he became Belphegor and what happened in his past is never revealed.